Kyron000/Port-Scanner/README.md

 When open ports are discovered and a valid Webhook URL is supplied, the utility sends an HTTP POST request formatted as a Discord Embed:

+## Webhook Payload Format

+When open ports are discovered and a valid Webhook URL is supplied, the utility sends an HTTP POST request formatted as a Discord Embed:

 ```json
 {
   "embeds": [